 There were plenty of options to order sablefish online, both wild and farmed.
-However, I got hit with one or two roadblocks: either shipping costs crushed my enthusiasm or they didn’t accept PayPal.
+However, I got hit with one or two roadblocks: either shipping costs crushed my enthusiasm, or they didn’t accept PayPal.
 Sizzelfish.com not only accepts PayPal, but they offer free shipping!
-I’m well aware that there is not such thing as “free shipping” but having it already built into the price makes for a less-stressful first time buying experience.
+I’m well aware that there is no such thing as “free shipping” but having it already built into the price makes for a less-stressful first-time buying experience.

 Sizzlefish has an easy to navigate website.
 I quickly found that their sablefish (black cod), comes in 14, 4oz portions, so about 3.5 pounds of fish, plus shipping for $138.95.
 I also signed up to their mailing list, which gave me an additional 10% off my first order.
 Not exactly cheap but not a deal breaker either.

 Since I ordered late in the day, my order was processed the next morning, as described in my confirmation email.
 The next day I received another email that my fish has shipped and would arrive in 2 days.
 The box was delivered as promised, FedEx dropped off the box at 4:30PM in perfect condition.

 Within that first box was a small, but thick-walled Styrofoam shipping cooler and a thank you letter with some thawing instructions.
 When I opened the cooler, I was met with numerous vacuum sealed fish fillets that were frozen solid.
 Sizzlefish does a great job packing their product, not only were the sablefish fillets in perfect condition, but there was a nice chunk of dry ice left to play with in the sink (do not touch with bare skin) and made a fog bank in the kitchen.